-Amnesia: The Bunker Review
+Amnesia: The Bunker logo

 “Stressed out” doesn’t begin to cover it.
 You have probably heard of the Amnesia series of games.
 They are famous for turning our spines into ice and making us jump at every turn.
 Now, almost 15 years after the first Amnesia title, Frictional Games have done it again.
 This instalment takes place almost exclusively in a World War 1 bunker.
 You have absolutely no idea how you got there and the exit was blown shut by the last group of people to escape, subsequently trapping you.
 As you explore, you quickly learn that you need to get out of there sooner rather than later.
 This is because there is something literally lurking in the walls, and there might just not be a “later”.
 Welcome to our Amnesia: The Bunker review!